What Is CCTV Monitoring

 The operation of intercom systems can vary depending on their type and complexity, but the fundamental principles remain the same:

-1. Initiating Communication: A user at a substation initiates communication by pressing a button, speaking into a microphone, or making some form of signaling action.
+1. Initiating Communication: A user at a substation initiates communication by pressing a button, speaking into a microphone, or signaling.

 2. Transmission: The user’s message or signal is sent through the wiring or wireless connectivity to the master station.